pthapa1/Scraper-to-API/README.md

 ### Improved

-- [ x ] Now the app check for empty string and Invalid String in the URL.
+- [x] Now the app check for empty string and Invalid String in the URL.
-- [ x ] Now the app direct users to use proper URL.
+- [x] Now the app direct users to use proper URL.